AsalAbbasNejad/DronePath-MIP/README.md

 python main.py Edificio2.csv

-The program automatically detects which instance is being solved, applies the correct base location and entry conditions, builds the optimization model, solves it, and prints the result.
+The program automatically detects the instance, loads building geometry, builds the optimization model, solves it, and prints the resulting drone paths.

 Output Format

-For each drone i, the program prints:

-Drone i: 0-a-b-c-...-0

-Where:

-0 is the base point.

-Intermediate numbers are point indices in the visited order.

-The route always returns to 0.
+The program prints one line per drone showing its route, starting from base point 0 and returning to it.

 Example: